-It is common for patients who undergo the trial to experience back pain where the catheter is inserted.
+It is common for patients who undergo the trial to experience mild back pain where the catheter is inserted.
 This is not a serious complication and usually only lasts a few days.
-Some people also suffer from headaches, again lasting a few days.
+Some people also report headaches, again lasting a few days.

-During the trial and after the pump is installed, there can be side effects from the drug that is being infused such as nausea and vomiting, itching and problems passing urine.
-All these problems can be easily treated.
+During the trial and after the pump is installed, there can be side effects from the medicine that is being infused such as nausea and vomiting, itching and problems passing urine.
+All of these problems are temporary and can be easily treated.